GoogleChrome/web.dev/src/site/content/en/blog/yahoo-japan-identity-case-study/index.md

 {% Aside %}
 Apple recently announced the [passkeys](https://developer.apple.com/documentation/authenticationservices/public-private_key_authentication/supporting_passkeys) feature.
-This feature uses iCloud Keychain to share the private key stored on the device among devices that are signed in with the same Apple ID, eliminating the need for registration for each device.
+Apple uses iCloud Keychain to share the private key (stored on the device) among devices that are signed in with the same Apple ID, which eliminates the need for registration for each device.

-The FIDO Alliance also recognizes the importance of account recovery issues and has published a [white paper](https://fidoalliance.org/white-paper-multiple-authenticators-for-reducing-account-recovery-needs-for-fido-enabled-consumer-accounts/).
+The FIDO Alliance recognizes the importance of account recovery issues and has published a [white paper](https://fidoalliance.org/white-paper-multiple-authenticators-for-reducing-account-recovery-needs-for-fido-enabled-consumer-accounts/).
 {% endAside %}